- If you have rough, dry or flaky skin on your legs, exfoliation—a process that removes dead skin cells—may be the solution for you.

 What is over-exfoliation?

 Although exfoliation is a necessary and beneficial process for healthy, beautiful legs, it is possible to overdo.
 Over-exfoliation can lead to red and irritated skin.
 In general, dermatologists recommend exfoliating no more than once per week.

 For people with darker skin, including African-American or Asian people, over-exfoliating can lead to the development of lighter patches on the skin, so they should be wary of exfoliating too often.

-» If you have questions about the best procedures or products to include in your skincare regimen, use our forum to get answers from cosmetic doctors and licensed aestheticians.
+» If you have questions about the best procedures or products to include in your skincare regimen, consult with our medical review team.

 Best Products for At-Home Leg Exfoliation